Recently featured in national media.

-Our South Asian Therapists in NY & MA
+Our South Asian Therapists in NY, NJ & MA.

-With over 80% of our practice made up of South Asian clients, Boundless has become one of the leading therapy practices for the South Asian community in New York and Massachusetts.
-Our clients include professionals, students, couples, and families who want a therapist that truly understands the balance between culture, family, and individuality.
+With over 80% of our practice made up of South Asian clients, Boundless has become one of the leading therapy practices for the South Asian community in New York, New Jersey, and Massachusetts.
+Our clients include professionals, students, couples, and families who want a therapist who truly understands the balance between culture, family, and individuality.

 • EXPERIENCE THERAPY REIMAGINED •